PBW Publication Plan Consultation

 More information on the Tests of Soundness is set out in the Guidance Note on Making Representations.
 Please read this before you complete your representation.

-The Publication Plan consultation period runs for a period of six weeks between:
+The Publication Plan consultation period ran for a period of six weeks between:

 - 9.00AM on 20 September 2017 to 5.00PM on the 3 November 2017.

-There is a lot of information in the Plan and you may only want to look at one or two sections depending on which policy area you are interested in.
-You can respond to as many or as few policy areas as you like as part of this consultation.
-All representations however, must relate to the Duty to Co-operate, legal and procedural requirements or the tests of Soundness referred to above.
+Respondents were able to respond to as many or as few policy areas as they liked as part of this consultation.
+All representations however, needed to relate to the Duty to Co-operate, legal and procedural requirements or the tests of Soundness referred to above.

 How to Comment

-Once the consultation period has opened you can comment in the following ways:
+Once the consultation period was opened respondents were able to comment in the following ways: